Everything's Peachy in the GoE

 The land has a gentle north-to-south slope, which the orchard design uses for gravity-fed irrigation, rainwater distribution, and erosion control.
 Four birdhouses positioned at the orchard corners provide habitat for insect-controlling birds and contribute to natural pest management.

-Adjoining the orchard is a mixed hardwood woodland area where previous owners left buried debri.
+Adjoining the orchard is a mixed hardwood woodland area where previous owners left buried debris.
 Ongoing work includes forest cleanup, removal of hazardous material, and restoration of native habitat, improving wildlife shelter and long-term ecological function.
 The long-term vision is to develop a resilient, sustainable orchard and pollinator sanctuary that provides fruit, habitat, education , and year-round ecological stewardship - while restoring and enhancing previously degraded land.

 When we first purchased the land we had no idea we would encounter what we did.
 Underneath the overgrowth were layers of trash, broken glass and many tires.
 Our first step was to clear a safe walking path.